QuEraComputing/bloqade-python/README.md

     .braket.aquila()
 )
 ```
 For tasks executed through a remote API, there are three options to run your job.
-The first is an asynchronous call via `submit`, which will return a `RemoteBatch` object.
-This object has various methods to `fetch` and or `pull` results from the remote API, along with some other tools that can query the status of the task(s) in this batch. `run` is another method that blocks the script waiting for all the tasks to finish, susequently returning the `RemoteBatch`.
+The first is an asynchronous call via `run_async`, which will return a `RemoteBatch` object.
+This is a non-blocking call and `RemoteBatch` acts like a future object.
+It has various methods to `fetch` and or `pull` results from the remote API, along with some other tools that can query the status of the task(s) in this batch. `run` is another method that blocks the script waiting for all the tasks to finish, susequently returning the `RemoteBatch`.
 The final option is to use the `__call__` method of the `calculation` object for hybrid workflows.
 The call object is effectively the same as calling `run`.
 However, specifying the `flatten` option will allow you to call `__call__` with arguments corresponding to the list of strings provided by `flatten`.

 The `RemoteBatch` object can be saved in JSON format using the `save_batch` and reloaded back into Python using the `load_batch` functions.
 This capability is useful for the asynchronous case, where you can save the batch and load it back later to retrieve the results.